 What happens to an AI agent when its creator leaves the company?

-Without runtime authorization, the agent continues operating with the same credentials it had when the creator was employed, becoming a ghost agent with no oversight.
-With runtime authorization, the agent's credentials are automatically revoked when the creator's account is deactivated, immediately blocking all actions until the agent is reassigned or decommissioned.
+Without runtime agent authentication, the agent continues operating with the same credentials it held when the creator was employed, becoming a ghost agent with no oversight.
+With runtime agent authentication, the agent's credentials are automatically revoked when the creator's account is deactivated, immediately blocking all actions until the agent is reassigned or decommissioned.

 How do ghost agents differ from regular service accounts?